 This may sound elementary, but so many people overlook this number one aspect when it comes to online profiles.
 It has been said you have 20 seconds or so to make a first impression on someone and first impressions count big time when you are shopping for a mate.

-I see so many unsightly pictures posted online and its not nothing to do with looks or weight either.
+I see so many unsightly pictures posted online and it’s not anything to do with looks or weight either.
 Here are some things to make sure of when choosing a picture-

 - Take a picture with only you in it (no friends or anyone else should be in the picture causing a distraction).